-The baseline questionnaire can be completed on paper or electronically on a computer tablet.
 Completion of the baseline questionnaire is required prior to trial arm allocation being revealed to the women in order that knowledge of the type of care they will receive does not influence their responses.
-The electronic version of the questionnaire was developed and tested in the pilot trial using the electronic patient recorded outcome tool (REDCap).
-The PCTU will provide and manage REDCap.
 The baseline questionnaire includes demographic questions, a limited number of outcome measures, and some questions relating to service preferences (see Table 1 for detail).
 PPI feedback on the draft baseline questionnaire, prior to the pilot trial, showed that for this to be acceptable to the diverse community in the study population it is imperative that it is as short and simple as possible.

 Some women who decide to participate may not have time to complete the questionnaire in the clinic.
-These women will be given a hard copy of the questionnaire, a pre-paid addressed envelope, and a piece of paper with the link to the electronic questionnaire.
+These women will have the option of either completing the baseline questionnaire over the phone during a follow up phone call, being given a hard copy of the questionnaire and a pre-paid addressed envelope, or, being sent the survey link by email and completing the baseline questionnaire online.
 They will be asked to submit their completed questionnaire within a week of their booking appointment.
 If the questionnaire is not received by the research team, after a week has passed, a phone call will be made or email sent (depending on a woman's preferred route of communication).
 A second contact will be made after another 2-5 days, if the questionnaire has still not been received.

-If a woman is unsure about whether she wishes to participate in the trial she will be able to consider this for up to a week after the booking visit.
-She will be given a hard copy of the consent form and baseline questionnaire (or a link to an electronic version of the latter if she prefers) to take away, to be completed at home if she decides to participate.
-Stamped addressed envelopes will also be provided.
-She will be asked if she is happy to give her telephone number/email address to the researcher so that reminder contact/s can be made to clarify whether she is interested in participating.
-A first follow up contact will be made, by the research team, within 2 days of the booking appointment visit (to offer support in reaching her decision) and again 5 days later, if she has not responded in the meantime.

-The pilot trial demonstrated that if too much time is allowed to pass before contact is made it is more difficult to re-engage a woman.
-If a woman does not wish to give this contact information, she will have the option to call the research team using the number given on the PIL.
-If a woman decides to participate, she can return the completed consent form and questionnaire in the post.
-Alternatively, she can just post the consent form and complete the questionnaire over the phone with a researcher (and an interpreter if required) or she can submit the questionnaire online via an emailed link.
-For those women who do not speak English or who have limited literacy the researchers will offer to make home/community visits to administer the questionnaires accompanied by a bilingual health advocate where required.
+If a woman is unsure about whether she wishes to participate in the trial she will be able to consider this for up to a week after the booking/scan visit.
+If seen in person, she will be given a hard copy of the consent form and baseline questionnaire to take away for reference.
+If first contact by a recruiter is by telephone, she will be offered either electronic copies by email or hard copies by post of the consent form and baseline questionnaire for reference.
+She will be asked if she is happy for reminder contact/s to be made to clarify whether she is interested in participating.
+A first follow up contact will be made, by the research team, after about 2 days (to offer support in reaching her decision) and again around 5 days later, if she has not responded in the meantime.
+The pilot trial demonstrated that if too much time is allowed to pass before contact is made it is more difficult to reengage a woman.
+If a woman requests not to be contacted, she will have the option to contact the research team using the details given on the PIL.
+If a woman decides to participate, she can give consent and complete the questionnaire over the phone with a researcher (and an interpreter if required).
+For those women who do not speak English or who have limited literacy the researchers will offer to use a telephone interpreter or make home/community visits to administer the questionnaires accompanied by a bilingual health advocate where required.

-Women will receive a £10 voucher on receipt of the completed baseline questionnaire.
-This will be handed to the woman or sent in the post according to how the questionnaire is returned to the research team.
+Women will receive a £10 voucher by email, or post if preferred on receipt of the completed baseline questionnaire.
+The voucher will either be handed to the woman or vouchers will be sent to participants by the central research team following recruitment.

-A comprehensive database will be kept by the research team in order that all contacts and actions, related to recruitment, are recorded.
+Site staff will enter the participant information forms on to a comprehensive patient identifiable database within a week of recruitment.
+This database will be kept by the research team in order that all contacts and actions, related to recruitment, are recorded.
+This will be built and managed, to ensure data security, by the PCTU data management team as per standard procedures.